dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 const output = await runtime.invoke(Cls).fn(arg);
 ```

-You aren't to supply a context to an invoked function&#8212;the testing runtime does this for you.
+You don't supply a context to an invoked function&#8212;the testing runtime does this for you.

 You can also optionally provide additional parameters for `invoke()` including the [authenticated user and roles](../tutorials/authentication-authorization.md) and an [HTTPRequest](./contexts.md#ctxtrequest).
 This is especially helpful if you want to test individual functions without running end-to-end HTTP serving.
 The parameters have the following structure: